 Some of the most common disputes raised regarding Council Tax liability are those which occur in respect of a liability order and whether it can be defended against at the court hearing – ‘I’m not liable for the Council Tax charge’ etc .
 As is common in many situations the legislation is already written to deal with most of these types of disputes.

-What a Magistrate must consider
+What a Magistrate must consider in the dispute ?

-When it comes to determining if there is a valid dispute which can be heard by the magistrates court the key aspect which needs to be considered is that of Regulation 57 of the Council Tax (Administration & Enforcement) regulations 1992 (LGFA92).
+When it comes to determining if there is a valid dispute which can be heard by the magistrates court a key aspect which needs to be considered is that of Regulation 57 of the Council Tax (Administration & Enforcement) regulations 1992 (LGFA92).